pmetras/mps_autotags/README.md

 Train a neural network to associate caption keywords with image features that were prepared during the 'init' phase.
 The neural network will be trained for a maximum of `--max-epochs` epochs with gradient descent.
 `--val-percent` percents of the pictures will be used to validate and guide the training process.

+Intermediate and final results are stored into `data/nn` directory.

 ### mps_autotags generate